akka/akka/akka-docs/rst/java/typed-actors.rst

     Any exception that was thrown during this call will be rethrown.
   * Any other type of value will use ``send-request-reply`` semantics, but *will* block to wait for an answer, throwing ``java.util.concurrent.TimeoutException`` if there was a timeout or rethrow any exception that was thrown during this call.
-    Note that due to the Java exception and reflections mechanisms, such a ``TimeoutException`` will be wrapped in a ``java.lang.reflect.UndeclaredThrowableException`` unless the interface method explicitly declares the ``TimeoutException`` as a thrown checked exception.
+    Note that due to the Java exception and reflection mechanisms, such a ``TimeoutException`` will be wrapped in a ``java.lang.reflect.UndeclaredThrowableException`` unless the interface method explicitly declares the ``TimeoutException`` as a thrown checked exception.

 Messages and immutability